TranzerDev/react-native-userdefaults/README.md

 # react-native-user-defaults

-An wrapper voor iOS UserDefaults
+An wrapper for iOS UserDefaults

 - [Installation](#Installation)
 - [Usage](#Usage)